CSBSJU/CSCI-310/docs/study-guides/exam1.md

    * Show memory (static memory, stack and heap) for a given C program (also find output)
    * Converting among decimal, binary, and hex (signed and unsigned)
    * Logical/arithmetic operations on signed integers and effects on NZVC
-   * The IEEE floating-point format (normalized, denormalized & special values)
+   * The IEEE floating-point format (normalized, denormalized, and special values)
    * Find output and/or trace the execution of a given machine language program (Von Neumann tracing)
    * Write or modify a machine language program